Advice for New Managers

 - Learn How to Delegate – From the beginning as a manager you are going to be involved in every aspect of the work of your office.
 The challenge will be that you can’t do everything.
 Learning to delegate will be key to your success and fostering an environment where you can rely on one another will be essential.

 - Be Consistent – If you always waffle or don’t stick with the decisions you make, your team will lose confidence in your abilities as a leader.
 To be consistent you need to take your time.
 Do your research, consider all sides of an issue, find mentors to help you think through work issues, and go slow.
 Sometimes going slow can be difficult for people at any stage of their career but is especially important as a new manager still finding your way.
+You must also keep up to date with systems, like documentation management, you’ll need be on top of the companies work input/output, using software from FilecenterDMS can help you out with that and get rid of the hassle and be consistent with your work.

 - You’re the Captain, Plot Your Course – You’re a manager so don’t be afraid to lead.
 Being in a position of authority can be extremely rewarding.
 However, don’t take this opportunity for granted, walk in your authority, lead the way, and own it.